What to do When Someone Dies

 If Someone Dies at Home

 Call the family doctor and nearest relative immediately.
 If the death was expected, the doctor will give you a medical certificate showing the cause of death.
 They’ll also give you a formal notice saying they’ve signed the medical certificate and telling you how to register the death.
-If the person is to be cremated, you’ll need two certificates signed by different doctors.
+If the person is to be cremated, they will provide a Cremation Form 4 which will be given to the funeral director.

 If Someone Dies in Hospital

 The hospital will usually issue a medical certificate and formal notice.
-The body will usually be kept in the hospital mortuary until the funeral directors or relatives arrange a chapel of rest, or for the body to be taken home.
+The body will usually be kept in the hospital mortuary until the funeral directors are given permission to bring the Deceased into their care.
+The hospital will give the Cremation Form 4 to the funeral director if required (see above)

 Unexpected Death